 event, but has a different event for token transfers, please let us know and we will see if we can include it in our balance calculations.

-table, which contains granular balance changes for each address, token combination per block.
+table provides a more granular view of token balances, containing granular balance changes for each address and token combination per block.
 This table is updated in near real-time and is used to calculate the daily balances.
-This table is useful for more granular analysis, such as tracking the balance changes of a specific address over time.

 The tokens_<chain>.balances